StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

     value.converter.schemas.enable=false
     # The HTTP URL of the FE in your StarRocks cluster.
 The default port is 8030.
     starrocks.http.url=192.168.xxx.xxx:8030
-    # When the Kafka Topic name is different from the StarRocks table name, the mapping relationship between them needs to be configured.
+    # If the Kafka topic name is different from the StarRocks table name, you need to configure the mapping relationship between them.
     starrocks.topic2table.map=test:test_tbl
     # StarRocks username
     starrocks.username=user1
-    # StarRocks password. you must set
+    # StarRocks password.
+You must enter the password.
     starrocks.password=123456
     starrocks.database.name=example_db
     sink.properties.strip_outer_array=true